Radhakrishna-guntur/observability-demos/README.md

 **Deploy Loki:** Set up a Loki instance on your Kubernetes cluster.

-**Deploy Grafana: **Configure a Grafana dashboard for visualization, whether it is hosted within Kubernetes or externally.
+**Deploy Grafana:** onfigure a Grafana dashboard for visualization, whether it is hosted within Kubernetes or externally.
-**Deploy Promtail: **Use a daemon set to deploy Promtail on every node so it can collect logs from all pods.
+**Deploy Promtail:** Use a daemon set to deploy Promtail on every node so it can collect logs from all pods.
 **Use Helm:** Leverage a Helm chart to automate the configuration of Loki, Grafana, and Promtail.

 By following these steps and utilizing a Helm chart, you can set up effective log collection and visualization in your Kubernetes environment with minimal manual configuration.